-On the new Colleague Linux environment (as of March 2018) if you use the colon prompt you have to make an initial setup change so that some odd characters won't show up and you need to be aware that the backspace function doesn't work when you are initially logging in.
+On the Colleague Linux environment if you use the colon prompt you have to make an initial setup change so that some odd characters won't show up, and you need to be aware that the backspace function doesn't work when you are initially logging in.
 Here are some instructions to resolve the two issues.

 Follow the instructions below for this one-time-only change to fix some strange characters.
 Open your terminal (colon prompt) session, but DO NOT log in with your credentials yet.